Association for the Study of Animal Behaviour

 The Association for the Study of Animal Behaviour (ASAB) is a British organization founded in 1936 to promote ethology and the study of animal behaviour.
 ASAB holds conferences, offers grants, and publishes a peer-reviewed journal, Animal Behaviour, first published in 1953.
 The journal is published in collaboration with the Animal Behavior Society.
-The CCAB accreditation formerly run through ASAB is now managed by a new separate company, CCAB Certification Ltd. For more information, please see the CCAB Certification website.
+The CCAB accreditation formerly run through ASAB is now managed by a new separate company, CCAB Certification Ltd.

-ASAB further recognises excellence in teaching and research with awards including the ASAB medal and Christopher Barnard Award.
+ASAB recognises excellence in teaching and research with awards including the ASAB Medal and Christopher Barnard Award.
 The annual Tinbergen Lecturer is invited by ASAB Council, and gives an invited presentation at the ASAB Winter Meeting held in London each year.